zarif-ahmed/GoogleMapStyling/README.md

 # Google Maps Styling

+- The sample project walks you through to the steps involved in loading a custom map styling to google maps.

 - Follow these steps to install the sdk: [https://developers.google.com/maps/documentation/ios-sdk/start]
 - Once the sdk was setup, I started off my research on the map customization.
     After about a few minutes of surfing, I came across the style reference section of google maps [https://developers.google.com/maps/documentation/ios-sdk/style-reference].